pepmartinez/keuss/docusaurus/docs/concepts.md

 * Get element count whose not-before datetime is in the future (scheduled elements).
 * Get usage stats: elements inserted, elements extracted.

-*element* here translates to any js object.
+*Element* here translates to any js object.
 Internally, it's usually managed as json.

+## Bucket
+The initial idea for Keuss Queues, transtated the elements inserted in the queue into rows of the backed storage.
+This makes it easy to inspect the elements values directly in the backend, which is pretty useful when you need to debug things up.
+Buckets came later, as a way to pack more than one message into a single row of the backend to gain performance.
+See [Bucked-based backends](usage/buckets).

 ## Pipeline
-A **pipeline** is an enhanced queue that provides an extra operation: pass an element to another queue **atomically**.
+A **[pipeline](usage/pipelines)** is an enhanced queue that provides an extra operation: pass an element to another queue **atomically**.
 In an scenario where processors are linked with queues, it is usually a good feature to allow the *'commit element in incoming queue, insert element in the next queue'* to be atomic.
 This removes chances for race conditions, or message losses.

 The pipeline concept is, indeed, an extension of the reserve-commit model; it is so far implemented only atop mongodb, and it is anyway considered as a 'low-level' feature, best used by means of specialized classes to encapsulate the aforementioned processors.

+## Processor
+A **processor** is an object tied to one or more queues, that controls the flow of messages between them.
+They are used mainly to define **pipelines**.
+Currently there are 4 specialized classes of processors defined:
+* [BaseLink](usage/pipelines#baselink): This is really more of a base definition for the rest of the specialized processors.
+* [DirectLink](usage/pipelines#directlink) (one queue to another).
+* [ChoiceLink](usage/pipelines#choicelink) (one queue to one or more queues).
+* [Sink](usage/pipelines#sink) (endpoint, one queue to none).

 ## Storage
 **Storage** or **Backend** provides almost-complete queue primitives, fully functional and already usable as is.
 Keuss comes with 7 backends, with various levels of features and performance: